08 - Recent issues

 Although EU case law on attorney-client legal privilege has been applied by the Spanish Competition Authorities in the course of a competition law investigation, it is not clear whether the same principles will be applicable in a straightforward manner in the course of other kinds of investigations conducted by other authorities.

 In relation to criminal matters, recent developments focus on the relationship between professional secrecy and attorney-client privileged communications when the client is imprisoned.
-In a recent Spanish case, an Examining Magistrate's Court authorized the interception of the defendants' communications whilst they were in jail, even where those communications were with their lawyers.
-The defendants' appeal was eventually upheld by the Criminal Court of the High Court of Justice of Madrid on the basis that, according to the Spanish Penitentiary Act, communications between a lawyer and a client, even when the client is imprisoned, are protected by professional secrecy.
-Judges may only intercept their communications if two requirements are satisfied: (i) the defendant is charged with an offense of terrorism; and (ii) the intervention is authorized by the Prison Authority and approved by the judge on the basis that it is necessary to ascertain the truth of the case.
+In this regard, Spanish courts have declared that, according to the Spanish Penitentiary Act, communications between a lawyer and a client, even when the client is imprisoned, are protected by professional secrecy.
+Judges may only intercept their communications if two requirements are satisfied: (i) the defendant is charged with an offense of terrorism; and (ii) the intervention is authorized by the prison authority and approved by the judge on the basis that it is necessary to ascertain the truth of the case.